Free and Reduced Meals

 If additional translations of any documents are needed, please contact Marc Grimes at marc.grimes@vermont.gov

-On May 31, 2022, Governor Scott signed S.100 into law.
-S.100 requires that public schools offer universal meals through the Community Eligibility Provision (if eligible), or Provision 2 during School Year 22-23, and provides state funding to do so.
-S.100 also provides state funding for meals served to publicly tuitioned students at State approved independent schools if those schools choose to offer universal meals through CEP or Provision 2.
+Act 64, Vermont’s permanent universal meals law, requires that public schools offer universal meals and provides state funding if they do so through the Community Eligibility Provision (CEP) or Provision 2.
+Act 64 also provides state funding for meals served to publicly tuitioned students at State approved independent schools if those schools choose to offer universal meals through CEP or Provision 2.
 State funding will cover the difference between the “Paid” and “Free” reimbursement rates for meals in the “Paid” category.

 Tools and Information for Approving Officials